-- (a) An employee required and authorised to use their own motor vehicle in the course of their duties will be paid not less than the allowance set out in item 14 in Schedule D. - (b) When an employee is involved in travelling on duty, if the employer cannot provide the appropriate transport, all reasonably incurred expenses in respect to fares, meals and accommodation will be met by the employer on production of receipted account(s) or other evidence acceptable to the employer. - (c) An employee who leaves the facility and is recalled to duty will be reimbursed all reasonable fares and expenses actually incurred, including the per kilometre rate in item 14 of Schedule D when he or she uses a motor car in those circumstances.
+- (a) An employee required and authorised to use their own motor vehicle in the course of their duties will be paid not less than the allowance set out in item 12 in Schedule D. - (b) When an employee is involved in travelling on duty, if the employer cannot provide the appropriate transport, all reasonably incurred expenses in respect to fares, meals and accommodation will be met by the employer on production of receipted account(s) or other evidence acceptable to the employer.

+(c) An employee who leaves the facility and is recalled to duty will be reimbursed all reasonable fares and expenses actually incurred, including the per kilometre rate in item 12 of Schedule D when the employee uses a motor car in those circumstances.

-Provided further that the employee will not be entitled to reimbursement for expenses referred to in clause 17.5(b) which exceed the mode of transport, meals or the standard of accommodation agreed with the employer for these purposes.
+Provided further that the employee will not be entitled to reimbursement for expenses referred to in clause 18.4(b) which exceed the mode of transport, meals or the standard of accommodation agreed with the employer for these purposes

-17.6.
+18.5.
 Continuing education allowance [nursing classifications only]